jason1813/chromist-backend/README.md

 ### Backend

+Here is the documentation for the API:

-Here are the tables that were used for the Postgres Database
+Here are the tables that were used for the [Postgres Database](https://github.com/jason1813/chromist-backend/blob/master/prisma/schema.prisma)

 **User**
 | Name | Type |